Laser Therapy in De Quervain’s Tenosynovitis

 Traditional treatments include rest, splinting, anti-inflammatory medications, corticosteroid injections, and, in severe cases, surgery.
 However, these approaches have limitations, such as side effects from steroids and the invasiveness of surgery.
 Laser therapy offers several advantages:

-Non-invasive: No injections or surgical intervention required.
+- Non-invasive: No injections or surgical intervention required

-Enhanced tissue repair: Promotes healing rather than merely alleviating symptoms.
+- Enhanced tissue repair: Promotes healing rather than merely alleviating symptoms

 4.1 Objective

-4.2 Methods
+4.2 Summary of Methods

 Participants: 60 patients diagnosed with De Quervain’s Tenosynovitis, aged 25–60, randomized into two groups:

-4.5 Results
+4.3 Results

-The bar chart illustrates the impact of laser therapy versus placebo on De Quervain’s Tenosynovitis.
+The bar chart below illustrates the impact of laser therapy versus placebo on De Quervain’s Tenosynovitis.
 It clearly shows that the Laser Therapy Group experienced a significant reduction in pain (VAS score), improved grip strength, and a notable decrease in DASH disability score compared to the placebo group.
 This visual supports the conclusion that laser therapy is an effective treatment option for this condition.

 5. Clinical Recommendations and Future Directions